 This course has special costs and requires international travel.
 This travel study course explores the development of Christian spirituality from its origins to the present day through the lens of Rome.
 From ancient imperial capital to centre of the Roman Catholic Church today, Rome presents a living history like no other city.
 This course examines how Christians throughout history have approached God in prayer and practice, and how these diverse spiritualties have intersected with art, architecture, politics, and culture.

-Prerequisites: 3 credits at the 200-level taken from HIST 200A, HIST 200B, HIST 201, HIST 203, HIST 205 or HIST 207 and permission of instructor
+Prerequisites: 3 credits in HIST at the 200 level and permission of instructor